What are babouches? What quality and at what price?

 Recognizing the quality of a slipper

-Some foreign manufacturers, based in Turkey and Asian countries, have invaded the Moroccan market through counterfeiting.
-The products delivered are refined, less robust and benefit small budgets.
+Some foreign manufacturers, based in Türkiye and Asian countries, have invaded the Moroccan market with counterfeiting.
+The products delivered are refined, less robust, and are aimed at smaller budgets.

 Moroccan items, on the other hand, are unique and enjoy a great exclusivity that cannot be surpassed.

-To counter this so-called competition and protect the values of our talented designers, the Moroccan government has taken a big decision.
-It has applied some customs barriers and adopted a special certification for the Moroccan babouche.
+To counter this so-called competition and protect the values of our talented designers, the Moroccan government has taken a significant step.
+It has implemented several customs barriers and adopted a special certification for Moroccan slippers.

-This dress code now has its own label.
-This guarantees not only the quality of the raw materials used, but also that of the entire production process.
+This dress code now has its own label, which guarantees not only the quality of the raw materials used, but also that of the entire production process.

-Throughout Morocco, the best artisans have been honored and received the label, in recognition of their efforts and their commitment to the babouchier profession.
+Throughout Morocco, the best artisans were honored and received the label, in recognition of their efforts and their commitment to the craft of babouche making.

-Today, before buying a product, it is useful to know a little more about its origin, its manufacturing cycle and, of course, the materials used.
+Today, before purchasing a product, it is useful to know a little more about its origin, its manufacturing cycle and, of course, the materials used.

-The traditional Moroccan babouche has earned its label because it has created a signature of excellence, by emphasizing quality as well as hygiene and environmental standards.
-It respects, in fact, all the standards in terms of safety and health of consumers.
+The traditional Moroccan babouche earned its label because it has created a hallmark of excellence, emphasizing quality as well as hygiene and environmental standards.
+It meets all consumer safety and health standards.